Fundamental Guide

 Mutual Funds

-Professionally managed stock and/or bond portfolios that offer diversification.
+Professionally controlled stock and/or bond portfolios that bring out diversification.

 Best for beginners